karatelabs/karate/README.md

 ### Quickstart
 It may be easier for you to use the Karate Maven archetype to create a skeleton project with one command.
 You can then skip the next few sections, as the `pom.xml`, recommended directory structure and starter files would be created for you.

-You can replace the values of 'com.mycompany' and 'myproject' as per your needs.
+You can replace the values of `com.mycompany` and `myproject` as per your needs.

 ```
 mvn archetype:generate \